August 4 to August 11

 After the initial shock of the escalation of Covid 19, the first thing that I felt like doing was to get back to my experiments with concrete poetry.
 I think that creating images out of words helps me to think a way out, or to combine the two things that I like the most: concept/language and visuals.

-Ana Mendes is a Portuguese visual artist and writer, working and living in London and Stockholm.
+Ana Mendes is a visual artist and writer.
 She works in video, installation, performance, text, film and photography to explore questions of language, memory and identity.
-Recent solo shows include Konstepidemin, Gothenbourg, 2020; Yongsan Family Park, Seoul, 2019, and Natural History Museum Vienna, Austria, 2017.
-Group shows include Korean Gallery, NY, USA, 2020; Universal Museum Joanneum, Graz, Austria, 2019 and Kunsthalle Zurich, Switzerland, 2018.
-Recent prizes include the Jerwood Drawing Prize, 2017, second prize winner, Jerwood Space, London, UK; More details at: www.anamendes.com
+Recent solo shows include Konstepidemin, Gothenbourg, 2020 (upcoming); Yongsan Family Park, Seoul, 2019, and Natural History Museum Vienna, Austria, 2017.
+Group shows include Korean Gallery, NY, USA, 2021 (upcoming); Universal Museum Joanneum, Graz, Austria, 2020, Museum Chiloe, Chile, 2020; Kunsthalle Zurich, Switzerland, 2018; MAC, Belftast, UK, 2016.
+Recent prizes and nominations include: Royal Academy London, Summer Exhibition, 2020, long-list; Artist Revelation Award, ADAGP, Paris, France, finalist; Jerwood Drawing Prize, 2017, second prize winner, Jerwood Space, London, UK.
+She has been the recipient of numerous fellowships, including Akademie Schloss Solitude, Germany, 2015/17, Foundation Calouste Gulbenkian 2010/11 and Iaspis (the Swedish International Committee for Visual and Applied Arts), 2017.
+More details at: www.anamendes.com